strongself/The-Book-of-VIPER/IntroductionToVIPER.md

 **Main goals of VIPER**:

-- Increase of test coverage for Presentation level, usually built from *Massive View Controllers*.
+- Increase of test coverage for the Presentation level, usually built from *Massive View Controllers*.
-- Conform to the single responsibility principle.
+- Conform to the Single Responsibility Principle.

 It is important to note that VIPER is not the list of rules and templates.
 It's the list of recommendations how to build flexible, testable and reusable architecture.
 We, the iOS Team of **Rambler&Co**, have adopted some canonical principles and formed our best practices for some cases.